 Un-denominated Gold is any gold which isn’t specifically weighed out in an even amount – this is gold in nugget form or jewelry.

 Gold necklaces are sold for a greater value at retail, but almost always resold at a lower value.
 The price above the spot price for jewelry is due to branding and that the item is not seen as a commodity such as a gold bar or coin, or other denominated amount would be.

 Denominated gold bars or gold coins are weighed out at a specific amount and oftentimes offered by governments.
 American Eagles, Chinese Pandas, Canadian Maple Leafs – these can be exchanged at any broker-dealer around the planet for the spot price + a small fee on any given day.
 Contrast this with a necklace which needs to be weighed and assayed, and will probably fetch a lower price because it has to be melted down.
-Nonetheless, easier to transport a necklace than coins across a border.
+Nonetheless, it’s easier to transport a necklace rather than coins or large bars across a border.

 Tip For Travelers: You need to be careful when transporting gold across borders.
-In many cases, it is a reportable asset (such as in Singapore) but in other cases, it may not (most of South America).
+In many cases, it is a reportable asset (such as in Singapore) but in other cases (most of South America), it may not be.
 You should always check ahead to see if it is reportable and consider using a professional gold transport company for moving your gold.

 Mining Stock > ETF (electronic funds)

 There are different ways you can get exposure to gold via the markets.
 One popular way is through a Gold ETF or mutual fund.
 I would actually advise against this because there is no guarantee all of the money in the ETF is backed by actual gold.
 In other words, the managers of the ETF are under no obligation to back the financial instrument with physical gold.